EllarBooher/EllarBooher.github.io/src/webgpu/sky-sea/README.md

 Another important detail of the aerial perspective LUT is that we pack wavelength averaged transmittance into the alpha channel, using the transmittance calculated while raymarching the scattering.
 As mentioned for the transmittance LUT, there are floating point precision issues near the surface.
 By using the raymarched transmittance from the aerial perspective LUT, we avoid these issues.
 This is important for pixels near the horizon, since otherwise you get incorrect color ratios and possibly banding.
 We could store full spectral transmittance in a separate texture, but that is not necessary to get good enough results.

-Each frame, we only need to recompute the skyview LUT and aerial perspective LUT, since those two are the ones that depend on time of day and viewer position.
-The transmittance LUT and multiscatter LUT only depend on the atmospheric medium's parameters, and thus only need to be regenerated sparingly.
+Each frame, we only need to recompute the skyview LUT and aerial perspective LUT, since those two depend on time of day and viewer position.
+The transmittance LUT and multiscatter LUT only depend on the atmosphere parameters, and thus are regenerated sparingly.

 ### Composition